Skip to content

 Field Item Required Example

-1 Database ID Yes MIM:154700, ORPHA:558 or MONDO:0007947
+1 database_id Yes MIM:154700, ORPHA:558 or MONDO:0007947

-2 DB_Name Yes Achondrogenesis, type IB
+2 disease_name Yes Achondrogenesis, type IB

-3 Qualifier No NOT or empty
+3 qualifier No NOT or empty

-4 HPO_ID Yes HP:0002487
+4 hpo_id Yes HP:0002487

-5 DB_Reference Yes OMIM:154700 or PMID:15517394
+5 reference Yes OMIM:154700 or PMID:15517394

 6 Evidence Yes IEA or PCS